datacarpentry/shell-genomics/slides.md

 ---

 What if we want to move back up and out of the 'data' directory?
-Can we just type 'tutorial-shell-genomics'?
+Can we just type 'shell-genomics'?
 Try it and see what happens.

 To go 'back up a level' we need to use `..`